-Read our full manifesto for a fairer London and add your name to the growing list of Londoners demanding a more equal capital.
+Read our Agenda for a fairer London and add your name to the growing list of Londoners demanding a more equal capital.
 Sign the petition below.

 Inequality in London more or less doubled in the 1980s.
 It has stayed at this very high level for the last thirty years: